Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Introduction

 \section{Introduction}

-The integration of Large Language Models (LLMs) into recruitment pipelines promises unprecedented efficiency and scalability, yet simultaneously raises critical fairness concerns that demand rigorous investigation~\citep{chenEthicsDiscriminationArtificial2023, fabrisFairnessBiasAlgorithmic2025}.
-As organisations increasingly deploy AI-powered tools for resume screening, candidate ranking, and preliminary assessments, the potential for these systems to encode and amplify demographic biases has become a pressing societal issue~\citep{mehrabiSurveyBiasFairness2022, gallegosBiasFairnessLarge2024}.
-The consequences of biased hiring algorithms extend beyond individual candidates to perpetuate systemic inequalities in employment, reinforcing historical patterns of discrimination~\citep{yargerAlgorithmicEquity2020}.
+The integration of Large Language Models (LLMs) into recruitment pipelines promises unprecedented efficiency and scalability, yet raises critical concerns~\citep{chenEthicsDiscriminationArtificial2023, fabrisFairnessBiasAlgorithmic2025}: as organisations increasingly deploy AI-powered tools for resume screening and candidate ranking, the potential for these systems to encode and amplify demographic biases has become a pressing issue~\citep{mehrabiSurveyBiasFairness2022, gallegosBiasFairnessLarge2024} that can reinforce historical patterns of employment discrimination~\citep{yargerAlgorithmicEquity2020}.

 While extensive prior research has documented LLM biases against explicit demographic indicators, including names~\citep{nghiemYouGottaBe2024, armstrongSiliconCeilingAuditing2024, isoEvaluatingBiasLLMs2025}, gender pronouns \citep{kotekGenderBiasStereotypes2023}, and racial identifiers \citep{armstrongSiliconCeilingAuditing2024}, real-world hiring systems increasingly employ anonymisation techniques to redact Personally Identifiable Information (PII)~\citep{asthanaAdaptivePIIMitigation2025a, manzanares-salorComparativeAnalysisEnhancement2026, loAIHiringLLMs2025}.
 This practice, while well-intentioned, may provide a false sense of security: candidates' resumes remain rich with subtle, ostensibly job-irrelevant sociocultural markers that can implicitly signal race, gender, and socioeconomic status~\citep{parasuramaGenderedLanguageResumes2022, maderaCommunalAndAgenticLanguage2025}.
 These markers (spoken languages, co-curricular activities, volunteering experiences, hobbies) constitute \textit{sociocultural proxies} that survive conventional anonymisation.